 Role of Board of Directors and Management

 Amphenol’s business is conducted by its officers, managers and employees under the direction of its Chief Executive Officer.
 The Board oversees strategic, financial and business planning and performance of the Company and, together with senior management, works to assure that the long-term interests of stockholders are being served.
-The Board shall appoint a Presiding Director whose responsibilities shall include interfacing with the Chairman of the Board and/or the Chief Executive Officer, to facilitate and effectuate the decisions and the recommendations of the independent directors serving on the Board.
+The Board may appoint a Presiding Director whose responsibilities shall include interfacing with the Chairman of the Board and/or the Chief Executive Officer, to facilitate and effectuate the decisions and the recommendations of the other independent directors serving on the Board.

 Board Functions and Responsibilities

 The Board of Directors meets at least four times a year to review and discuss the performance of the Company and its short and long term plans and prospects.
 In addition, the Board is prepared to meet as often as is necessary to address any material issues facing the Company.